JJimmyFlynn/imarc-scripts/README.md

 Project scripts are invoked using the command `imarc <script-name>`.
 Currently, all scripts must be run from the root of the project.

- ## Commands
+ ## Scripts
  `create-sass-component`

  Creates a SASS component per Imarc's Fractal pattern library setup.
-The command will ask you for information on your component.
+The script will ask you for information on your component.

  You may choose to create an atom, molecule, or organism.
 You may optionally create a javascript file for the component.